Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Game-Theoretic Model of Sector Interaction

 \begin{proof} The proof is provided in \ref{app1}. \end{proof} \end{theorem}

 This condition ensures that the cooperative term in \Cref{eq:cost} never outweighs the self-interest term, and therefore agents remain self-prioritizing.
+The bound is conservative, since it assumes that every flight controlled by the updating sector may affect every other sector for the maximum possible duration $T_{\max}$.
 The self-prioritizing regime represents the minimal form of cooperation beyond purely self-interested behavior: sectors are willing to take cooperative actions only when such actions do not worsen their own overload.